dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsGoogleDomainIntersectionLiveItem.md

 > **`optional`** **first\_domain\_serp\_element**: [`BaseDataforseoLabsSerpElementItem`](../classes/BaseDataforseoLabsSerpElementItem.md)

-contains data on the first domain’s SERP element found for the returned keyword the list of supported SERP elements can be found below
+contains data on the first domain's SERP element found for the returned keyword the list of supported SERP elements can be found below

 #### Source

-main.ts:93036
+main.ts:93442

 ***